7Block Labs

 Hook: The specific headache (and why your current stack can’t fix it)

-The through line: you don’t just need another “anti‑bot service.”
-You need programmable access rights—bound to a person, governed by your policy, and enforced on-chain and at the gate.
+The bottom line is straightforward: you’re not just looking for another “anti-bot service.”
+What you truly need are programmable access rights--ones linked to a specific individual, crafted according to your policy, and enforced both on-chain and right at the gate.

 Agitate: What’s at stake if you keep waiting